EricGebhart/Simple_Process_REPL/README.md

 function exists in the namespace that help will be integrated into the namespace help formatting.

-`ls-ns` will list all the namespaces.
+ * `ls` will list all the namespaces.
-`ls-ns name` will list the contents of that namespace.
+ * `ls name` will list the contents of that namespace.
+ * `help name` will show the namespace help, which includes the YAML, and spr code.
+    As well as the SPR help for each symbol.
+ * `pyhelp name` will show the python module help for the module imported into that namespace on it's creation.
-`ns-tree` will list all the namespaces with their contents.
+ * `ns-tree` will list all the namespaces with their contents.
+ * `import` will import a python module
+ * `ns` will tell you which namespace you are in.
+ * `in-ns` will move you to another namespace. - which only matters for _def, partial_, and _import_.

 Creating a namespace called foo from a python module _foo.core_ looks like this:
 ```